In this travel blog, I am going to show you a special phenomenon you pass on Ring Road 1 just east of Reykjavík.

 My husband on top of Rauðhólar

-I am so used to seeing Rauðhólar pseudocraters that it wasn't until I made a special trip to take photos of them for my travel-blog that I actually saw how extraordinarily beautiful they are.
+I am so used to seeing Rauðhólar pseudocraters that it wasn't until I made a special trip to photograph them for the travel blog that I actually saw how extraordinarily beautiful they are.

-There is something so magical about walking amongst these red pseudocraters and I can only compare them to the mystical Dimmuborgir in Mývatn, which were formed under similar circumstances with a different outcome though.
+There is something so magical about walking amongst these red pseudocraters, and I can only compare them to the mystical Dimmuborgir in Mývatn, which were formed under similar circumstances but with a different outcome, though.

 Dimmuborgir in North Iceland

-Dimmuborgir is on a bigger scale than Rauðhólar, but nevertheless, in the right light, Rauðhólar will make you feel like you entered another planet.
+Dimmuborgir is on a larger scale than Rauðhólar, but in the right light, Rauðhólar will make you feel like you've entered another planet.

-The Rauðhólar protected area covers some 130.2 ha and earlier on there were around 80 pseudo craters here.
+The Rauðhólar protected area covers some 130.2 ha, and earlier, there were around 80 pseudo-craters here.

 Material for different purposes was taken from Rauðhólar, such as filling material, some of which was used for the domestic airport, Reykjavíkurflugvöllur, during WWII, which was built by the British army.